 Welcome to Space and Astronomy!
 You'll find a universe of information about the science of astronomy and exciting developments in space flight and exploration.

 Carolyn Collins Petersen is a science writer, specializing in documentary shows for planetariums and science centers, as well as books, articles, as well as the online site TheSpacewriter.com.
 Her most recent book is Space Exploration: Past, Present, and Future.
 She also wrote the popular Astronomy 101: From the Sun and Moon to Wormholes and Warp Drive, Key Theories, Discoveries, and Facts about the Universe.
+You can see more about her books and other articles here.
 If you've ever visited Griffith Observatory in Los Angeles, you have read her words in their exhibits.
-She has also written exhibits for the California Academy of Sciences and NASA's Jet Propulsion Laboratory, and worked with Gemini Observatory and the Subaru Telescope on astronomy outreach projects.
-Carolyn often gives expert talks on astronomy and space exploration, and has appeared aboard numerous cruise ships and via online interviews.
+She has also written exhibits for the California Academy of Sciences and NASA's Jet Propulsion Laboratory and worked with Gemini Observatory and the Subaru Telescope on astronomy outreach projects.
+Carolyn often gives expert talks on astronomy and space exploration and has appeared aboard numerous cruise ships and via online interviews.

 Currently, I am CEO of Loch Ness Productions, a cosmically creative production house focused on astronomy and space science outreach media.
 We have clients around the world and we handle a variety of projects, ranging from exhibits to planetarium shows to online outreach.